jbush001/RustNetworkStack/README.md

-This is a user space TCP/IP network stack (work in progress).
+This is a toy user space TCP/IP network stack.

 It's my first real Rust program (other than simple tutorials).
 I've been wanting to dig into Rust more deeply with a non-trival project for a while, and this one seemed interesting.
 I have written a network stack before many years ago but that was in C.

-I've used a lot of different languages, and it's often just a matter of adapting to different syntax, but Rust has some concepts that are fundamentally different than other languages and it's been fun and challenging learning to use it.

 I've also recently gotten access to Github Copilot and have been using it heavily on this, which has been an interesting experience.
-It seems to struggle with the reasoning about borrow checker as much as I do, often generating obviously incorrect code.
-But when it works, it is magical.
-I'm dubious this will replace programmers in the short term as some have predicted, but I'm intrigued by it as a teaching tool.
+It seems to struggle with the reasoning about the borrow checker as much as humans, often generating obviously incorrect code (and, unfortunately, sometimes subtly incorrect), but it is also surprisingly good at times.
+I'm dubious it will replace programmers in the short term as some have predicted, but I'm intrigued by it as a teaching tool.

 This uses the TUN/TAP driver on Linux to provide a network interface.
 This driver presents a virtual network interface (akin to plugging in an Ethernet